wefront/node-codis/README.md

 #### getRandomClient(clientsMap: CodisClientPool)

 Randomly get a connected codis client, if the client pool is empty, return `null`.
-You can use this method in some framework middleware to achieve load balancing.
+You can use this method in some framework middleware to achieve load balancing. link this:

-##### example

-use express.js:

 ```js
 // app.js